US Home Insurers’ Losses Surge as Populations Grow in Disaster-Prone Areas

 AM Best criticized “restrictive regulatory environments” in several disaster-prone states for adding to the challenges faced by the home insurance sector.

-Many insurance companies are now considering whether to exit certain markets, it said.
-The firm believes a return to profitability over the near term is “unlikely” for the sector.
+Many insurance companies are now considering whether to exit certain markets, the firm noted.
+It stated that a return to profitability over the near term is “unlikely” for the sector.

 Homeowner Burden Rising